sdc-china/IDA-doc/_posts/2018-01-01-installation-release-notes.md

 - [Checkstyle] Can not view the loop details diagram sometimes.
 - [Checkstyle] Report is not auto scrolled to CHECK RESULT DETAILS when a tag is selected on Firefox.
 - [Analyzer] Incorrect Referenced By is reported on a toolkit snapshot.
-- [Pipeline] When New Snapshot Trigger is enabled in Build Triggers, an snapshot older than the pipeline edit time may trigger the pipeline.
+- [Pipeline] When New Snapshot Trigger is enabled in Build Triggers, a snapshot older than the pipeline edit time may trigger the pipeline.
 - [Administation] When BAW user is edited with wrong password, test connection of the user still passed sometimes.
 - [Administration] Wrong error message is displayed when Gatling download fails.